andr-groth/CDO-scripts/Readme.md

 The main scripts are:

-- The `get_anom.sh` script is used to obtain anomalies for multiple files.
+- The `get_anom.sh` script is used to obtain anomalies for multiple netCDF files.

 - The `get_eofs.sh` script is used to obtain ensemble Empirical Orthogonal Functions (EOFs) from multiple netCDF files.